Humse Hai Liife: Characters

 Abigail Jain as Sia Dhillon.Lead.A headstrong middle-class girl living in Adarsh Colony with her uncle and brother, she joins Elite School on a scholarship.
 She aspires to become a boxing champion like her father, and is mentored by Coach Karamveer, her father's student.
 She is good friends with Arjun, Raghav, and Sama at Elite, and later falls in love with Raghav.
 She qualifies for Delhi Boxing Championship and looks forward to her match as the show ends.

 Himansh Kohli as Raghav Oberoi.
 He is one of the popular students at Elite, and was the boxing champion before Sia.
 His best friend and roommate is Arjun.
 He enjoys being liked by his female classmates, and often irritates Sia around school.
 He calls Sia 'Pushpa', and Arjun 'Juno'.
 He finds his family in friends as his parents don't give him much time.
 He leaves Elite when his mother is diagnosed with cancer, but returns to promise his love to Sia.

 Yuvraj Thakur as Arjun Thakur.
 The head boy of Elite School, he is a sincere and helpful friend to everyone around him.
 His best friend is Raghav, who calls him 'Juno'.
 He befriends Sia and the other scholarship students and helps them adjust to Elite.
 He starts developing a crush for Sia, but wholeheartedly supports her and Raghav.
 Arjun motivates Raghav to confess his feelings to Sia before leaving Elite.
 He later falls in love with exchange student Aliyah.

 Varun Kapoor as Kabir Lazarus.
-Karamveer's son, he lost his mother when he was an infant.
+Karanveer's son, he lost his mother when he was an infant.
 He lives with his grandfather and joins Elite School some time before senior year out of spite.
 He is cheeky and everyone, except Saloni, initially dislikes him.
 He makes friends with everyone and starts falling for Sia, but helps her unite with Raghav when he hears about their story.